Nakhichevan Khanate: Administration

+Administrative map of the Nakhichevan Khanate in 1828.

 It appears that Nakhichevan had a much higher proportion of private property than Erivan because it was less centrally organized, which allowed the illegal conversion of state lands into private property.
 This was caused by the lack of state lands in Nakhichevan.

 Taxes

 Every adult male over the age of fifteen living in a city had paid an income or head tax, known as the bash-puli ("head money") in Nakhichevan.
 Despite Nader Shah's removal of the poll tax paid by Eastern Armenian Christians at Catholicos Abrahim III's request in 1736, Armenians (including in Nakhichevan) often paid more taxes than Muslims did.

 On Nowruz and other holidays, the khan and senior administrators received taxes in the form of presents.
 These were initially given as gifts but quickly transitioned to formal taxes and were commonly sought as bribes or tribute.
 These types of gifts were known as pishkesh, salamane and bairamlik / nowruzi / eydi.